yu202147657/lth/pruning_is_enough/README.md

 ## Notes from YN:
 - I am not quite sure which is the correct EP ```algo``` to use
 - There seem to be some issues with changing ```arch```.
 E.g. their code breaks if ```arch``` is set to ```resnet18```, even though this is a supported architecture in the config files.
+- Path issues in their code with the non-default config files.
+(Currently path is hardcoded to the default - needs to be fixed)